francescobianco/jekyll-open-directory/index.md

 ---
 layout: default
-title: "Happy Jekylling!"
+title: "Welcome!"
 ---

-# You're ready to go!
+# Welcome to Jekyll Open Directory

-Start developing your Jekyll website.
+This is a simple Jekyll theme for creating an open directory.
+It is based on the [Open Directory Project](https://en.wikipedia.org/wiki/Open_Directory_Project) and [curlie.org](https://curlie.org/).